Clarkson-Applied-Data-Science/2024_IA651_Nyamuchengwa_Yurkon/README.md

 •	The overlapping distributions in several variables indicate that a combination of factors, rather than any single variable, might be necessary for accurate risk prediction.

+## Feature Engineering
+Transformed categorical variables into a numerical format suitable for machine learning models.
+Label Encoding: The Risk Level.This was used as it assumes ordinal relationships between classes

 ## Model Development
 ### Train test split (Purpose)
+The dataset was split into 80% training and 20% testing sets to ensure a balanced dataset presentation.
 Assessing model performance on unseen data.
 Preventing overfitting and ensuring generalization.
 Providing an unbiased evaluation during model selection and hyperparameter tuning.